-$\underline{\textit{CRC170659:}}\ a\ discharge\ consent\ to\ discharge\ contaminants\ to\ air\ from\ the\ combustion\ of\ diesel.$
+CRC170659: a discharge consent to discharge contaminants to air from the combustion of diesel.

-1 1A The discharge into air shall be only combustion products from the operation of four stationary 37 kW diesel generators with a combined energy output not exceeding 200kw, located on land located at Shepherds Bush Road, Monalto Road, Klondyke Road, and Klondyke Terrace, identified as the 'works area' on Plan CRC170659, which forms part of this consent.
-The Proposal discharge shall be constructed, operated and maintained in a.
+1 The discharge into air shall be only combustion products from the operation of stationary diesel generators with a combined energy output not exceeding 200kw, located on land located at Shepherds Bush Road, Monalto Road, Klondyke Road, and Klondyke Terrace, identified as the 'works area' on Plan CRC170659, which forms part of this consent.
+1A The discharge shall be in accordance with the details contained within the following documents: a.
 The Assessment of Environmental Effects report prepared by Ryder Consulting Limited in July 2016 and entitled "Lake Klondyke: A Proposed Water Storage Facility, Assessment of Environmental Effects Report & Resource Consent Application, Prepared for the Rangitata Diversion Race Management Limited, Date Finalised: July 2016"; and b.
-The Assessment of Environmental Effects report prepared by Ryder Consulting Limited in November 2017 and entitled "Proposed Rangitata Diversion Race Fish Screen and Supplementary Matters Resource Consent Application". except where modified by specific conditions set out in this these resource consents-or-by-the-plans-authorised-by-the-building-consent-for-the Proposal.
-2 The discharge of combustion products shall not have a noxious, dangerous, offensive or objectionable effect beyond the boundary of the 'works area'.
+The Assessment of Environmental Effects report prepared by Ryder Consulting Limited in November 2017 and entitled "Proposed Rangitata Diversion Race Fish Screen and Supplementary Matters Resource Consent Application".
+2 except where modified by specific conditions set out in this resource consent.
+The discharge of combustion products shall not have a noxious, dangerous, offensive or objectionable effect beyond the boundary of the 'works area'.
 3 The opacity of any of the discharges shall not be darker than the Ringelmann Shade 1 as determined in accordance with the New Zealand Standard NZS 5201:1973, except for a period not exceeding two minutes in each hour of operation.
 4 The sulphur content of the diesel fuel burned in the generators shall not exceed 0.001 percent by weight (10 ppm) 5 The generators shall be maintained at least once every year, by a suitably qualified person competent in the maintenance of such appliances.
 This maintenance shall include: a.
 Adjustment if necessary of the fuel into air ratio to ensure compliance with Condition (3); and b.
 Testing of the ratio of combustion gases discharged, i.e., carbon monoxide, carbon dioxide and oxygen.
 Maintenance reports shall be prepared and retained, and copies shall be provided to the Canterbury Regional Council upon request.
 6 Pursuant to Section 128(1) of the Resource Management Act 1991, the Consent Authority may serve notice of its intention to review the conditions of this consent within a period of three months commencing on each anniversary of the date of issue of the consent for any of the following purposes: a.
 To deal with any adverse effects on the environment which may arise from the exercise of the consent and which it is appropriate to deal with at a later stage; or b.
 To require the Consent Holder to adopt the best practicable option to mitigate any adverse effect upon the environment; or c.
 To deal with any other adverse effect on the environment on which the exercise of the consent may have any influence.
 7 The lapsing date for the purposes of Section 125 of the Resource Management Act 1991 shall be 15 years from the date consent is issued.
-Advice note: 'Exercised' is defined as implementing any requirements to operate this consent and undertaking the activity as described in these conditions and/or application documents.